POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/single_star.rst

       * mean anomaly (radians)

   * - ``natal_kick_velocity``
-    - The natal kick velocity in km/s.
+    - The magnitude of the natal kick velocity in km/s.
   * - ``natal_kick_phi``
     - The natal kick azimuthal angle phi in radians.
   * - ``natal_kick_theta``